 However, this is not an appropriate option for every DACA holder.
 Immigration and criminal offense history makes international travel, even with Advance Parole, an unwise option for some people.
 Or, if you were a victim of labor violations or another type of exploitation or crime, you might want to file for a different status rather than traveling on DACA; if you are seeking T or U status, you really need specific legal advice before traveling.

-A consultation with a qualified attorney will help determine if this is an option for you.
+A consultation with a qualified attorney can help determine if this is an option for you.
 You should not leave the United States without consulting with an attorney.
 Our law office may be able to assist you determine if Advance Parole is an option for you and file for Advance Parole if it is.

 Should I read online before talking to a lawyer?